ATOMSLab/LLM-NMR/README.md

 * unzip JSON dataset from the zip folder
 * Place it in the root directory (or update path in `config.py`)
-* answer_keys.zip contains the answer key files for both of our benchmarks, and is password-proteced with this password: Llmhack904.
+* answer_keys.zip contains the answer key files for both of our benchmarks, and is password-protected with this password: Llmhack904.

 ### Composition: